bmatcuk/go-vagrant/README.md

 func (*VagrantClient) Port() *PortCommand
 ```

+Options:
+* **MachineName** (default: `""`) - Specify the vagrant machine you are
+  interested in.
+If your Vagrantfile only brings up one machine, you do not
+  need to specify this.
+However, if your Vagrantfile brings up multiple
+  machines, you *must* specify this!
+For some reason, this is the only vagrant
+  command that cannot handle multiple machines.

 Response:
-* **ForwardedPorts** - a map of vagrant machine names to `ForwardedPort`
+* **ForwardedPorts** - an array of `ForwardedPort` objects.
+Each ForwardedPort
-  objects.
-Each ForwardedPort has a `Guest` and a `Host` port, representing
+  has a `Guest` and a `Host` port, representing a mapping from the host port
-  a mapping from the host port to the guest.
+  to the guest.
 * **Error** - Set if an error occurred.